Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### Outputs

 Outputs allow you to extract and display information from your Terraform configuration after it has been applied.
 This is useful for retrieving IP addresses, resource IDs, or any other relevant data.

+It is most usefull for chaining modules togheter!!

 #### Defining Outputs in `outputs.tf`